 OUD is a treatable, chronic medical condition.
 Not treating OUD while someone is incarcerated leads to poor outcomes at release such as a higher risk of overdose and death.
 In fact, the risk of overdose death is 50 times greater than that of the general public within the first two weeks after release.

 Opioid Use Disorder (OUD) is a disability and is protected under the Americans with Disabilities Act (ADA).
 Unfortunately, some people with an OUD may end up in a NC jail at some point.
-Many jails are not providing medications for opioid use disorder (MOUD) even though it may violate the ADA.
-For example, it violates the ADA when the jail has a blanket policy against MOUD, or limits MOUD to only one type of medication, or only allows some populations (e.g., pregnant women) access to MOUD.
+Many jails do not provide medications for opioid use disorder (MOUD) even though it may violate the ADA.
+For example, the ADA is violated when the jail has a blanket policy against MOUD, or limits MOUD to only one type of medication, or only allows some populations (e.g., pregnant women) access to MOUD.

 MOUD in Jail or Prison: Know Your Rights